damian/blog/content/posts/2017-08-22-git-stash-workflow.md

 ## Two git commands are all that's needed

 With the `git stash` workflow, you'll only ever have to recall two commands, namely `git stash save -u`.
-The `-u` is very important as this ensures that any untracked files are also added to the stash contents.
-The second command being `git stash apply` which reverts back to the exact same state prior to running `git stash save -u`.
+The `-u` is important as this ensures that any untracked files are also added to the stash contents.
+The second command being `git stash apply` which reverts back to the same state prior to running `git stash save -u`.
 Untracked files remain untracked as you'd expect it.

 **Note**: Never ever use `git stash pop`.